UniversalDependencies/docs/_en-pos/CCONJ.md

 shortdef: 'coordinating conjunction'
 ---

-The English `CONJ` corresponds to PTB CC.
+The English `CCONJ` corresponds to PTB CC.